Introducing Conversation Intelligence, powered by Loris ->

 • Event stream: jump directly to the important moments, like errors and form submissions

-However, watching replays is not enough.
-You also need to understand and act on them.
-While Mixpanel offers a glimpse into user sessions, Contentsquare Session Replay provides the full picture with
+However, watching replays alone doesn’t explain what users experienced or how to act on it.
+While Mixpanel offers a glimpse into web-based user sessions, Contentsquare Session Replay provides the full picture with

 • Web and app replays: capture website and app sessions (Mixpanel's replays are limited to websites only)